 In short, consumers don’t trust a brand’s content or their paid advertising in the same way that they trust their favorite influencers.
 Any social media approach that ignores influencer-generated content is simply unsustainable.

-Influencers often assume dual roles of industry experts and friend recommendations.
+Influencers often assume dual roles of industry experts and trusted friends.
 Consumers prefer to gather information for themselves and with the help of other consumers before believing what a brand has to say about its own products and services.

-Leveraging influencers to convey information to your audience will not only help you build credibility, but it will also differentiate your products from your competitors.
+Leveraging influencers to convey information to your audience can help you build credibility and differentiate your products from your competitors’.